TochukwuEgwuchika/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state outouts la -la to file 9-duplicate_last_line duplicates the last line of text file 10-no_more_js deletes ll js files in directory and subdirectory
+8-cwd_state outouts la -la to file 9-duplicate_last_line duplicates the last line of text file 10-no_more_js deletes ll js files in directory and subdirectory 11 counts number of directory and subdirectory in current directory 12-newest_files outouts the latest 10 files in directory